FynnGrandke/crypto-note/README.md

 I started to study about crypto currencies and I wanted to record my progress

+## Aim

+This repository aims to give an explanation of what blockchain is and where it makes sense to use it.

 ## Author

 * **Fynn Grandke** - *Initial work* - [FynnGrandke](https://github.com/FynnGrandke)